Home Blog Page 66

 When Distraction Can Be Useful

-During that time I seek a distraction to move away from the present moment, but I have realised that it is not going to solve the matter at hand; it is only patch work, providing a temporary relief from a momentary situation.
+During that time, I sought a distraction to move away from the present moment, but I have realised that it is not going to solve the matter at hand; it is only a patchwork, providing a temporary relief from the situation.

-But If we’ve had a heated argument with someone we love – may be your spouse – then distraction can be useful to help get your mind off the negative situation only to return to it when we have calmed down.
-In this case a distraction helps to settle the mind, take a breather and even gain clarity.
+But if we’ve had a heated argument with someone we love – maybe your spouse – then distraction can be useful to help get our mind off the negative situation, only to return to it when we have calmed down.
+In this case, a distraction helps to settle the mind, take a breather and even gain clarity.

 Healthy distraction can be a good thing (not when you are driving of course), to lead a more meaningful and fulfilling life.

 How can we ensure that distraction serves its true purpose, and we do not get carried away?
-Here are 5 ways how distraction can be useful.
+Here are 5 reasons why distraction can be useful.

 “All profound distraction opens certain doors.
 You have to allow yourself to be distracted when you are unable to concentrate.” ~ Julio Cortázar